hyunjilee2/hyunjilee2.github.io/_projects/Workbook.md

 ---
 name: Workbook HW5
-tools: [Python, HTML, vega-lite]
+tools: [Python, HTML, altair, vega-lite]
-image: assets/pngs/cars.png
+image: assets/json/Plot 1.json
 description: This is a "Bigfoot Sightings Visualizations" project that uses vega-lite for interactive viz!
 custom_js:
   - vega.min
   - vega-lite.min
   - vega-embed.min
   - justcharts
+permalink: /projects/Workbook/index.html
 ---
 # Bigfoot Sightings Visualizations

-The dataset used for this assignment is publicly available at the following [URL](https://raw.githubusercontent.com/UIUC-iSchool-DataViz/is445_data/main/bfro_reports_fall2022.csv).
+This assignment involves creating two visualizations using Python, Altair, and Vega-Lite based on the BFRO dataset.
+The dataset contains detailed information about Bigfoot sightings, including location, date, classification, and environmental conditions.
+The goal is to uncover patterns in geographical distribution and temporal trends of sightings.
+Both visualizations include interactivity beyond basic pan/zoom functionality.

+---

 ## Visualization 1: Geographic Heatmap of Bigfoot Sightings

 <vegachart schema-url="/assets/json/Plot 1.json" style="width: 100%"></vegachart>

+<iframe src="/assets/json/Plot 1.json" width="100%" height="600" style="border:none;"></iframe>

 **Description**
 This visualization shows the density of Bigfoot sightings across the United States.
 Each point represents a sighting, with its size and color encoding the density of sightings in that area.